Rent

 In addition:

-- Although there is no rent control in Montgomery County, with the exception of the City of Takoma Park, the DHCA strongly encourages landlords to adhere to the County Executive’s recommended voluntary guideline for annual rent increases.
+• For properties that are not rent stabilized in Montgomery County, the DHCA strongly encourages landlords to adhere to the County Executive’s recommended voluntary guideline for annual rent increases.

 The notice of rent increase must contain the following information: